open-telemetry/oteps/text/profiles/0000-profiles-data-model.md

-# Profiles Data Model
+# Profiles Data Format

-Introduce Data Model for Profiles signal to OpenTelemetry.
+Introduces Data Model for Profiles signal to OpenTelemetry.

+*This document is a DRAFT*

 <!-- toc -->
 * [Motivation](#motivation)